Athozs/hass-environment-variable/README.md

 2. Restart Home Assistant.

-3. You may need to reload your integrations after Home Assistant has started to take env vars into account.
+3. You may need to reload your integrations after Home Assistant has started to take environment variables into account.

 4. Check the logs, look for pattern `environment_variable` in traces (there is not UI for _Environment Variable_).

 ## 4. HOW DOES _Environment Variable_ WORK ?

-When enabled, _Environment Variable_ integration sets env vars at Home Assistant application level using standard Python lib, meaning env vars are available only inside Home Assistant Python application/integrations.
+When enabled, _Environment Variable_ integration sets environment variables at Home Assistant application level using standard Python lib, meaning environment variables are available only inside Home Assistant Python application/integrations.

 Environment variables that are set with this integration won't be available at operating system level.

 It loads environment variables only at Home Assistant startup.

+There is no control on integrations startup order, you may need to reload your integration after Home Assistant has completely started to take environment variables into account.

 For now, _Environment Variable_ won't be visible in Home Assistant integrations dashboard, there is not UI component for _Environment Variable_ integration.
 This may be possible in future release.